cloudcreativity/ddd-modules/docs/guide/infrastructure/publishing-events.md

 ### Creating the Adapter

-We can then create our adapter using the `ComponentPublisher` implementation.
+We can now create our adapter.
 This is injected with a handler container that knows how to construct each of your handler classes.
 This container allows you to define a default handler to be used when no specific handler is bound to an event.
 You can then bind specific handlers to specific events, and add middleware to the publisher.

 ```php
 namespace App\Modules\EventManagement\Infrastructure\OutboundEventBus;